jdb/jdb.github.com/sources/concurrent.txt

 What is Twisted?
 ================

-Twisted_ is a an organised set of Python modules, classes and functions aiming at efficiently building network client or server applications.
-Twisted base classes wrap the UDP, TCP and SSL transports and child classes offer well tested, application protocol implementations which can weave file tranfer, email, chat and presence, enterprise messaging, name services, etc, with the same mental model.
+Twisted_ is a set of Python modules, classes and functions integrated to build efficiently network client or server applications.
+Twisted base classes wrap the UDP, TCP and SSL transports and child classes offer well tested, application protocol implementations which can weave file tranfer, email, chat, enterprise messaging, name services, etc, with the same mental model.

 .. _Twisted: http://twistedmatrix.com/trac/